jitsi/Sphinx4-HTTP-server/README.md

     ]
 }
 ```
 The JSON array will hold objects with every word uttered in the given audio file.
 It will also include timestamp of when the word was uttered relative to the start of the audio file.
 If the word is filler, e.g a sigh, the filler value will be true.
-The session-id is can be used to give multiple audio files back to back for more specifig use, but this feature is not yet implemented.
+The session-id is can be used to give multiple audio files to the server which belong to each other for more specific use, but this feature is not yet implemented.